qq431169079/bttracker/README.markdown

 I don't recommend you to `make install` this package because it is not yet complete.

+## Donate

+If this project is useful for you, buy me a beer!

+Bitcoin: `1CLFiuB5oghPjnq8zXFkYgKyFnCTVWEV1r`

 ## License

 Copyright (C) BtTracker Authors